publiccodenet/about/activities/creating-affiliations/index.md

 # Creating affiliations

 The Foundation for Public Code is a [member-owned association](../member-relations/index.md).
-However, membership is only open to public organizations.
+Membership is only open to public organizations.
 For non-profit organizations that we want to collaborate with we can instead form an affiliation so that they become an [affiliate](../../glossary/affiliate-definition.md).

 [See our current affiliates](../../organization/affiliates.md).